shivasky10/ZenStay/README.md

 ## 📝 About

-ZenStay is a full-stack web application that lets users browse rental properties and make bookings.
+ZenStay is a Full-Stack web application that lets users browse rental properties and make bookings.
 It demonstrates a classic MVC setup using Express and EJS, backed by a MongoDB database.

 ---

-## ✨ Features
+## ✨ All Features

 - **Browse Available Properties**
 - **Create & Manage Bookings**